Magaztu/CowGun/README.md

 Also how to give a good presentation to the user (UX), drawing on a canvas, and a whole lot other stuff about JS like timeouts, time loops with setInterval(), DOM manipulation, etc.

 I will update this README.md with a more professional look later on.

+# Gamemodes:
+This project features (or plans to) the following modes:
+- Single-player (PvE) mode: Win agains a horde of PNGs cowboys!
+- Two-Players (PvP) mode: Face each other in an epic 1v1 and see who shoots frist!